marcoalopez/marcoalopez.github.io/Resume.md

 ### In review or available as a pre-print

-Wang X, Zhang J, Tommasi A, **Lopez-Sanchez MA**, Liu W, Barou F. Experimental evidence for a weak amphibole-rich deep crust in orogens. *Nature Communications*.
-Status: awaiting second round review.
+Wang X, Zhang J, Tommasi A, **Lopez-Sanchez MA**, Liu W, Barou F. Experimental evidence for a weak amphibole-rich deep crust in orogens. *Earth and Planetary Science Letters*.
+Status: In review.

 **Lopez-Sanchez MA**, Demouchy S, Thoraval, C. Comment on “If not brittle: Ductile, Plastic, or Viscous?
 By Kelin Wang. _Seismological Research Letters._ Submitted in July 2021.
 Status: accepted after minor revision in Sept.
-2021 (awaiting Wang's reply).
+2021.

 ### Published or in press (citable) peer-reviewed publications